E& Sets New Guinness World Record For Flying The Largest Banner In A Skydiving Freefall

-(MENAFN- Dubai PR Network) Global technology group's“Go For More” brand positioning comes to life against Dubai's iconic Palm Jumeirah
+(MENAFN- Mid-East Info) Global technology group's“Go For More” brand positioning comes to life against Dubai's iconic Palm Jumeirah.

 As part of its efforts to bring its new brand positioning,“Go For More” to life, e&, in collaboration with Skydive Dubai, facilitated the freefall.